Our Trainers

 Teaching demonstration lessons in different classrooms is one of Jennifer’s favorite parts of her job.
 “Because I don’t have the treat of having my own classroom anymore, I get to be like a favorite aunt.
 The kids typically enjoy having a guest in the classroom, and I have the advantage of freshness. …I’m ready to work with each and every student with 100% enthusiasm and energy.”

-Jennifer’s busy schedule includes time with her husband, son, and two dogs.
-She loves to cook, entertain friends, and go fly fishing!
+Jen’s busy schedule includes time with her husband, two sons, and dog.
+She loves to cook, entertain friends, hike, golf, fly fish—anything outdoors!

 Theresa earned her undergraduate degree with a major in elementary education and minors in Spanish and bilingual/bicultural education at the University of Wisconsin-Whitewater.
 She earned her master’s degree in professional development through the University of Wisconsin-LaCrosse.
 She has taught grades K-7 in Wisconsin, Illinois, Indiana, and Colorado.
 Theresa is also trained in Thinking Maps, Kagan’s Cooperative Learning, Cognitive Coaching and Facilitation Training.
 In 2007, Theresa was named Teacher of the Year in Douglas County, Colorado where she currently is a Building Resource Teacher; providing professional development and mentoring to all staff.